civo/docs/content/docs/vmware-importer/custom-import.md

 - HTTPS URL of the VMDK file

 :::warning
-Warning!
 Always ensure to back up your VMs before initiating any part of this migration process.
 :::

 ### Procedure